Michael Rugg, ph.d. | principal investigator

 Sabina Srokova, BS | Doctoral Student

 Sabina graduated from the University of Essex (UK) in 2017 with a BSc in Psychology.
-Sabina was involved in numerous research labs at Essex, but she had an especially rewarding experience working in the Memory and Aging Lab, where she developed her interest in the aging mind.
+Sabina was involved in numerous research labs at Essex, but she had an especially rewarding experience working in the Memory and Aging Lab where she developed her interest in the aging mind.
 Her current research focuses on age differences in the processes underlying successful memory encoding and retrieval.
-In her spare time, Sabina enjoys painting, being active at her local gym, and trying out new recipes.
+In her spare time, Sabina enjoys painting, being active at her local gym, and taking care of her army of house plants.

 Derek Lehtonen, BA | Doctoral Student

 Derek received his BA in psychology in 2015 from Texas A&M University.
 He is currently a PhD student in Systems Neuroscience and is co-advised by Dr. Christa McIntyre Rodriguez and Dr. Michael Rugg.
 He researches emotional memory in animal models and in humans.
 In his spare time he likes to listen to music, draw, and play competitive fighting games.